Continuing to Strengthen Border Security

 We are modernizing more than 35 land ports of entry to meet our security and operational needs.
 We have also deployed new technology, including thermal camera systems, mobile surveillance systems, and remote video surveillance systems.

 Promoting economic prosperity along the border.

-In 2011, two-way trade in goods and services between the U.S. and Mexico exceeded a staggering half trillion dollars.
-U.S. exports to Mexico totaled close to $200 billion, exceeding our exports to Brazil, Russia, India, and China combined.
+In 2013, two-way trade in goods and services between the U.S. and Mexico exceeded a staggering half trillion dollars.
+U.S. exports to Mexico totaled more than $250 billion, exceeding our exports to Brazil, Russia, India, and China combined.
 The Obama Administration is working to ensure that legal trade and travel flows across our borders as quickly as possible by updating infrastructure, reducing wait times, and increasing security.
 In 2011, the Obama Administration launched the Border Export Strategy to highlight the significance of the U.S.-Mexico trade relationship and, more specifically, the vibrant, diverse, and talented communities that make up the border region.

 Increasing community outreach.

 Customs and Border Protection (CBP) has created the Office of the Non-Governmental Organization Liaison in the Commissioner’s Office, which works closely with CBP to educate the traveling public and stakeholders.
 Additionally, CBP implemented a national Border Community Liaison Program in each of the 20 Border Patrol Sectors and the Border Patrol Academy for community members to learn more about the Border Patrol.
 These liaisons focus primarily on outreach with community groups and help law enforcement understand the views and concerns of individuals living in border towns.

 Our journey is not complete until we find a better way to welcome the striving, hopeful immigrants who still see America as a land of opportunity; until bright young students and engineers are enlisted in our workforce rather than expelled from our country.

 President Barack Obama